zww-4855/ACESII_Development/props/README.md

 ```
 export PATH=/home/z.windom/ACESII/props:/apps/shared/bartlett/ACESII-2.12.0/bin/:$PATH
 ```
- Then ACESII will use this "xprops" excutable that includes this procedure.
+ Then ACESII will reference this "xprops" executable upon completing the relevant electronic structure calculation.

 #TO DO: